mattjlewis/diozero/docs/index.md

 ## Performance

 I've done some limited performance tests (turning a GPIO on then off, see [GpioPerfTest](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/sampleapps/GpioPerfTest.java)) on a Raspberry Pi 2 and 3 using the various native device factory providers.
-I've also run tests using JNI APIs directly without going via my DIO-Zero wrapper to assess the overhead of using my library (see [WiringPiRawPerfTest](https://github.com/mattjlewis/diozero/blob/master/diozero-provider-wiringpi/src/main/java/com/diozero/internal/provider/wiringpi/WiringPiRawPerfTest.java) and [PigpioPerfTest](https://github.com/mattjlewis/pigpioj/blob/master/pigpioj-java/src/main/java/com/diozero/pigpioj/test/PigpioPerfTest.java)) - the overhead is approximately 25% for pigpio and wiringPi.
+I've also run tests using JNI APIs directly without going via my DIO-Zero wrapper to assess the overhead of using my library (see [WiringPiRawPerfTest](https://github.com/mattjlewis/diozero/blob/master/diozero-provider-wiringpi/src/main/java/com/diozero/internal/provider/wiringpi/WiringPiRawPerfTest.java) and [PigpioPerfTest](https://github.com/mattjlewis/pigpioj/blob/master/pigpioj-java/src/main/java/com/diozero/pigpioj/test/PigpioPerfTest.java)) - the overhead of DIO-Zero is approximately 25% for both pigpio and wiringPi.
 Here are the results:

 | Provider | Device | Frequency (kHz) |
 | -------- |:------:| ---------------:|